 There was a Thanksgiving 1966 smog emergency in New York City.

 Ep 5:10 Christmas Waltz

 Roger commemorates Pearl Harbor Day.

 Roger calls Edwin Baker “Bazooka Joe.”

-Paul is a member of ISKON and worships at the New York Krishna Consciousness Center under the tutelage of A. C. Bhaktivedanta Swami Prabhupada.
+Paul is a member of ISCKON and worships at the New York Krishna Consciousness Center under the tutelage of A. C. Bhaktivedanta Swami Prabhupada.

 Don and Megan attend American Hurrah.

 Paul has a script for Star Trek and mentions “Mr. Roddenberry.”
-Harry mentions it competes in its time slot with My Three Sons and Betwitched.
+Harry mentions it competes in its time slot with My Three Sons and Bewitched.

 Peggy mentions the ad agencies McCann, Y & R, K&E and B&B, as well as The A&P.